When can I check-in and check-out?

 Do you provide wood?

 Unfortunately, as we do not have our own source of braai-wood on the property, we have to buy it in.
 We try and keep stocks available for purchase from reception during office hours at R30 a bag.
 There is a grill on the braai place.
 Please note that fynbos is very flammable – we request you not to light braais on hot windy days and to extinguish the braai immediately after use.

 Do you provide food?

 We currently have no food available on the reserve.
-The closest shops are in Stanford and meals can be booked at farms in the neighbourhood Blue Gum Country Estate, Manor House Restaurant, White Water Farm, and Stanford Harvest.
+The closest shops are in Stanford and meals can be booked at farms in the neighbourhood Blue Gum Country Estate, Manor House Restaurant, White Water Farm, and Zesty Lemon.
 Picnics and delicatessen food can be purchased at Klein River Cheese.

 Can you provide a cot?